-The parameters of our model are summarized in Table~\ref{tab:param}.
-For each DM model, we begin by embedding a seed of mass $m_{\rm seed}$ at some redshift $z_{\rm seed}$ in every halo that is heavier than some minimal mass $M_{\rm seed}$, and evolve the BH masses and stellar masses.
-In the above formalism we evolve only the expected BH mass, $M_{\rm BH} = \int \td P(m_{\rm BH}) \,m_{\rm BH}$.
-We assume that the occupation number is one as long as $M_{\rm BH} > m_{\rm seed}$ and in halos with $M_{\rm BH} < m_{\rm seed}$ the occupation number is less than one and the SMBH mass equals the seed mass.
-The occupation fraction can be expressed as \be \frac{\td P(m_{\rm BH}|M_*,z)}{\td m_{\rm BH}} = \frac{M_{\rm BH}(M_*,z)}{m_{\rm BH}} \delta\left[m_{\rm BH} - m_{\rm BH}(M_*,z)\right] \, . \ee We evolve numerically the galaxy stellar masses and the masses of their central SMBHs, resolving halos in the range $M_{\rm v}=10^2-10^{16}\,M_{\odot}$ and planting the seeds at $z=20$.
-We have checked that our results are insensitive to this choice, and that the redshift steps and halo mass bins are small enough that the solutions are not affected.~\footnote{The complete evolution takes a few seconds in Mathematica on a M2 MacBook Air.}
+\textbf{Methodology -- } For each DM model, we begin by embedding a seed of mass $m_{\rm seed}$ at some redshift $z_{\rm seed}$ in every halo that is heavier than some minimal mass $M_{\rm seed}$, and evolve the BH masses and stellar masses numerically using the formalism derived in Ref.~\cite{Ellis:2024nzv,Dayal:2018gwg} and summarized in the Supplemental Material~\cite{Ellis2026}.
+Our model includes the 8 parameters described in Table~\ref{tab:param}.
+We resolve halos in the range $M_{\rm v}=10^2-10^{16}\,M_{\odot}$ and plant the seeds at $z_{\rm seed} = 20$.
+We have checked that our results are insensitive to this choice, and that the redshift steps and halo mass bins are small enough that the solutions are not affected.\footnote{The complete SMBH-galaxy coevolution from $z_{\rm seed}$ to $z=0$ takes a few seconds in Mathematica on a M2 MacBook Air.}